Pausha: Thaipusam

 Thaipusam is a Tamil festival celebrated on the purnima (full moon day) in the Tamil month of Thai on the confluence of star Pusam.
 The festival is celebrated to commemorate the victory of god Murugan over the asuras, and includes ritualistic practices of fasting and Kavadi Aattam.

 Shakambhari Purnima

 Shakambhari Purnima is celebrated on the full moon day of the month of Pausha, and marks the culmination of the nine-day Shakambhari Navaratri.
 The festival marks the descent of the goddess Shakambhari, a form of goddess Durga.

 Vaikunta Ekadashi

-Vaikunta Ekadashi is observed on the Ekadashi (eleventh lunar day) thithi of the Krishna Paksha (waxing moon) of the month as per amanta tradition.
+Vaikunta Ekadashi is observed on the Ekadashi (eleventh lunar day) thithi of the Krishna Paksha (waning moon) of the month as per amanta tradition.
 Vaikuntha Dvaram (gate to Vishnu's abode Vaikuntha) is opened in Vishnu temples on the only this day of the year.
 Special prayers, and chanting of mantras are accompanies with pujas, and yagnas.
 According to the Vishnu Purana, fasting on Vaikuntha Ekadashi is equivalent to fasting on the remaining 23 ekadashis of the year, and is said to give people passage to Vaikuntha after the earthly life.